purdue-arc/arc_tutorials/snake_tutorial/docs/03_heading-controller.md

 ```
 What we've done in the first part of this program is create a class called
 `SnakeHeadingController`.
 A class lets you group methods and variables together
 inside an object.
-It is a key part of Object Oriented Programming (OOO).
+It is a key part of Object Oriented Programming (OOP).
 It is
 useful for us, because we're going to have several variables holding data that
 we'll need to access from different methods.